top of page

 West Kirby is the local town two miles away, with independent shops, many restaurants, bistros and quirky cafés.
 There is a municipal sports centre and indoor swimming pool, tennis courts, bowling green, beach and promenade.
 The salt-water marine lake supports sailing and windsurfing.
 At low tide you can walk a mile across the sands to Hilbre Islands where there are rare birds and grey seals.

-There are seventeen golf venues within ten miles, including the Royal Liverpool, which hosted the British Open Championship in 2006 and 2014.
+There are seventeen golf venues within ten miles, including the Royal Liverpool, which hosted the British Open Championship in 2006, 2014 and 2022.

 Birkenhead on the North East Coast of Wirral offers many attractions, including Birkenhead Park, the inspiration for Central Park in New York, Hamilton Square’s fine Georgian architecture, the Williamson Art Gallery, the U-Boat on view at the ferry terminal and the opportunity to board the famous Ferry Across The Mersey to Liverpool.